 - Glycerin: Hydrates the outer layer of the skin.

 - Ceramides: Creates a barrier that traps moisture in the skin.
-Paula's Choice Pore Reducing Toner for Oily Skin includes this ingredient.
+No products found. includes this ingredient.

 - Panthenol: Helps the face retain moisture.